 The second part of the incentive fee is a capital gains-based incentive fee that is determined and payable in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date), and equals 20.0% of our realized capital gains, less any realized capital losses and unrealized depreciation, calculated as of the end of the preceding fiscal year.
 The capital gains-based incentive fee payable to the Adviser is calculated based on (i) cumulative aggregate realized capital gains since our inception, less (ii) cumulative aggregate realized capital losses since our inception, less (iii) the entire portfolio's aggregate unrealized capital depreciation, if any, as of the date of the calculation.
-If this number is positive at the applicable calculation date, then the capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate amount of any capital gains-based incentive fees paid in respect of our portfolio in all prior years.
-For calculation purposes, cumulative aggregate realized capital gains, if any, equals the sum of the excess between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
-The entire portfolio's aggregate unrealized capital depreciation, if any, equals the sum of the deficit between the fair value of each investment security as of the applicable calculation date and the original cost of such investment security.
-We have not incurred capital gains-based incentive fees from inception through September 30, 2016, as cumulative net unrealized capital depreciation has exceeded cumulative realized capital gains net of cumulative realized capital losses.
+If this number is positive at the applicable calculation date, then the capital gains-based incentive fees paid in respect of our portfolio in all prior years.
+For calculation purposes, cumulative aggregate realized capital gains degregate realized capital depreciation, if any, equals the sum of the excess between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
+The entire portfolio's aggregate unrealized capital depreciation, if any, equals the sum of the deficit between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
+The entire portfolio's aggregate unrealized capital depreciation, if any, equals the sum of the deficit between the fair value of each investment security as of the applicable calculation date and the original cost of such investment security as of the applicable calculation date and the original cost of such investment security as of the applicable calculation date and the original cost of such investment security as of the applicable calculation date and the original cost of such investment security as of the applicable calculation date and the original cost of such investment security as of the applicable calculation date and the original